smucsclub/hacksmu/index.md

 faq: [
   [
     "What is a hackathon?",
     "A hackathon is best described as an 'invention marathon'.
 Anyone of any skill level is welcome to come and invent anything.
-If you want to build an iOS game, an IOT sticker vending machine, or even the next big social network, come to HackUTA!"
+If you want to build an iOS game, an IOT sticker vending machine, or even the next big social network, come to HackSMU!"
   ],
   [
     "How do I apply?",
-    "Registration has opened. <a href='https://hackuta2018.typeform.com/to/xRoIAo' target='_blank'> Register Here</a> "
+    "Registration has opened. <a href='https://HackSMU2018.typeform.com/to/xRoIAo' target='_blank'> Register Here</a> "
   ],
   [
     "What can I make?",